alospeaks/cisco-dc-automation/LabGuide/section-4-8-ansible2.md

 12. Examine the output
 13. click on ansible folder.
 14. you should see `neighbors.json` file.
 Double click it and examine the output.

+#Roles
+Roles simplify the organization of the playbook.

 ##Customer User Cases